-Coil Splitting can sound great on higher output humbuckers, like our Standard Humbucker, and our High Output Humbucker.
+Coil Splitting can sound great on higher output humbuckers, like our Modern P.A.F., and our High Output Humbucker.
 But what if you have a low-output humbucker, like our Pure P.A.F.?
 Fear not.
 You can “Partially Split” the coil, with our Partial Tap Resistor.

 How it Works:

-When you pull up on the push-pull pot, B is now connected to A, and your Slug Coil will be sent to ground, only this time, it goes through a resistor.
+When you pull up on the push-pull pot, B connects to A, and your Slug Coil will be sent to ground, only this time, it goes through a resistor.
 This prevents the whole signal from being grounded by putting a partial short across the coil, instead of a full short.
 In turn, you’re getting a stronger single-coil sound from your humbucker when split.

-This is a cool little trick when you want to reverse the coil direction of your pickup.
-A lot of players find this sonically pleasing, especially when used with a Blender Pot, which will roll in the pickup’s phase – pretty cool!
-In order to do this, you need 2-Conductor Wire.
-Always remember the Shield (Bare) will ALWAYS be grounded.
+Some find this sonically pleasing, mainly when used with a Blender Pot, which will roll in the pickup’s phase – pretty cool!
+To do this, you need 2-Conductor Wire.
+Remember to ground the Shield (Bare).
 Here’s how to wire this up:

 How it Works:

-When the switch is pushed down, White is to White (Terminals E -F), Black is to Black on Terminals B & C. When pulled up, The phase is reversed!
+When the switch is in the down position, White connects to White (Terminals E > F), Black connects to Black on Terminals B > C. When pulled up, The phase reverses!

 This mod is pretty cool!
-With this mod, you can use two different tone caps with one push pull pot.
-When pushed down, you can have say, a .02mfd Cap, and when pulled up, you can have a Fralin Magic Cap, or vice-versa!
-Make sure you bust out your soldering iron for this one – it gets a little cramped!
+With this mod, you can use two different tone caps with one push-pull pot.
+When pushed down, you can have to say, a .02mfd Cap, and when pulled up, you can have a Fralin Magic Cap, or vice-versa!

 How it works: